mbishram/curriculum-vitae/src/main.typ

 - Developed a web-based HRIS application using React, TypeScript, and MUI components.
 - Managed user's permission using CASL.
 - Used CASL to restrict which page a user could view.

 #project(
+  name: "KSB Day Care Dashboard",
+  role: "Full-Stack Web Developer",
+  dates: dates-helper(start-date: "Sep 2024", end-date: "Aug 2025"),
+  url: "daycare.sims-it.biz.id",
+)
+- Used Ruby on Rails to develop a web-based dashboard for managing children registrations and daycare data.
+- Added translation (i18n) for Indonesian and English languages.
+- Developed an API for mobile application.
+- Created an API documentation using Swagger.
+- Used Docker Compose to build an application that can be deployed in any environment.
+- Used CloudKilat VPS to deploy the application to a staging environment.

+#project(
   name: "Idebku",